rubickecho/n8n-deepseek/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

+## ***I'm glad that the official n8n has supported the DeepSeek Chat Model at https://github.com/n8n-io/n8n/pull/12873.
+This community node is driven by interest, so I highly recommend everyone to install versions after `n8n@1.77.0` for a better experience of the magic that DeepSeek brings.***

 # n8n-nodes-deepseek

 This is an n8n community node.
 It lets you use DeepSeek AI in your n8n workflows.